Formerly an obscure manufacturing district, Wong Chuk Hang has evolved to encompass a pulsing art scene, home to creatives and artists alike.

 Founded by designer Ahlaiya Yung of Salon No. 10 fame, Studio 9 is a multidisciplinary creative studio conceived with the vision of bringing artists of all disciplines together.
 Functioning simultaneously as an art and design gallery and lifestyle concept showroom, the innovative, multifaceted space also hosts live events, music, and seminars, and is usually frequented by a pretty eclectic mix of patrons on any given day.
 If you’re seeking a stimulating space to meet like-minded, creative individuals, then Studio 9 is definitely worth a visit.

-Address: Union Industrial Building, 48 Wong Chuk Hang Rd, Wong Chuk Hang
+Address: Union Industrial Building, 48 Wong Chuk Hang Rd, Wong Chuk Hang, Hong Kong

 In this age of digital acceleration, print has, regretfully, given way to its online counterparts, rendering itself almost obsolete.
 However, Ditto Ditto, a boutique letterpress printing and design studio based out of Wong Chuk Hang, has held on to more traditional customs, creating customised stationery, notecards, and memo paper, much to our pleasure.